emilianoyoung/ai/_posts/_archive/2020-01-02-2010-2019-the-rise-of-deep-learning.md

 ---
 category: news
 title: "2010 – 2019: The rise of deep learning"
 excerpt: "In the next decade, all technology will be considered “AI technology.”
 And we can thank deep learning for that.
-Deep learning is a friendly facet of machine learning that lets AI sort through data and information in a manner that emulates the human ..."
+Deep learning is a friendly facet of machine learning that lets AI sort through ..."
 publishedDateTime: 2020-01-02T16:04:00Z
 sourceUrl: https://thenextweb.com/artificial-intelligence/2020/01/02/2010-2019-the-rise-of-deep-learning/
 type: article